Thomas Gillespie (North Carolina plantation owner): Early life in Virginia

-Thomas Gillespie was born on December 13, 1719.
-The location of his birth is not documented but tradition says that he was born either in Cecil County, Maryland or New London Township, Chester County, Pennsylvania, which were common points of origin of those that traveled the Great Wagon Road in the 1700s.
+Thomas Gillespie was born in about 1719.
+The location of his birth is not documented.
+Still, tradition says that he was born either in Cecil County, Maryland or New London Township, Chester County, Pennsylvania, which were common points of origin of those who traveled the Great Wagon Road in the 1700s.
 The names of his parents are not known.
 He migrated to Augusta County, Virginia in about 1740.
-There, he married Naomi Thompson on January 1, 1745 in the "Valley of Virginia" with the ceremony performed by Rev. John Craig, pastor of the Tinkling Spring Presbyterian Church in Augusta County, Virginia from 1740–1764.
+There, he married Naomi Thompson on January 1, 1745, in the "Valley of Virginia" with the ceremony performed by Rev. John Craig, pastor of the Tinkling Spring Presbyterian Church in Augusta County, Virginia from 1740–1764.
 Thomas was probably a member of the Tinkling Springs Presbyterian Church.

 Thomas Gillespie owned land in Augusta County, Virginia.
 On December 1, 1740, Thomas Glassbey (sic Gillespie) in Augusta County, Virginia received 400 acres on a draft of the north river of "Shanando" called the "Long Glade".
 He paid forty shillings of good and lawful money for this land.
 The land was bounded on the west by Long Glade and on the east by Naked Creek.
 This is in the northern part of Augusta County.
 This is the first legal document about Thomas and places him in Augusta County in December 1740.
 Thomas Gillespie served in the Virginia Colonial militia in Augusta County in 1742.